Theory of the Elementary Particles: The spin of the -branch particles

+The superposition of two linear, monochromatic waves, of equal amplitudes and frequencies $\omega$ and $\mathrm{-}\,\omega$, produces an angular momentum j = $\hbar$/2, or spin s = 1/2.
+Since the center wave of the lattice has the angular momentum $\hbar/2$, and all the other angular momentum vectors cancel, the spin of the $\Lambda$ baryon is $\hbar/2$ or s = 1/2, if the waves are linear.

-We now add to one monochromatic circular wave with frequency $\omega$ a second circular wave with $\mathrm{-}\,\omega$ of the same absolute value as $\omega$ but shifted in phase by $\pi$, having the same amplitude, as we have done in [67].
+We consider now the possibility that the $\Lambda$ baryon consists of the superposition of 2N circular waves.
+Therefore we add at one lattice point to one monochromatic circular wave with frequency $\omega$ a second circular wave with $\mathrm{-}\,\omega$, of the same absolute value as $\omega$, but shifted in phase by $\pi$, having the same amplitude, as we have done in [67].
 Negative frequencies are permitted solutions of the equations for the lattice oscillations, Eq.(7).
 In other words we consider the circular waves

 This can also be written as